 Cut out a stem and a leaf pattern from green card stock paper.

-Glue the leaves on the stem pattern and glue the flower on the top end of the stem.
+Glue the petals on the stem pattern and glue the flower on the top end of the stem.

 Once you have made one of your paper flower craft, you can make them in any color you choose.

-I think these flowers look really pretty when presented together.
+I think these flowers look really pretty when presented together in a paper bouquet.
 You can fold a piece of card stock and glue the flowers to the card stock to create a one of kind greeting card.
+You can also use them in wreaths.

 The folks at Annie's know crafting, so you know they have put together some amazing kits for your kids.